hasebems/Loopian_Rust/doc/manual_en.md

     - `efct.cc70(nn)`: Send nn(0-127) to cc70
     - `efct.dmp(nn)`: Send nn(0-127) when cc64 Damper turns on
 - When you press Ctrl plus a number key during playback, the tempo is temporarily reduced by (number × 10) percent.
+- By writing `&&` and placing separate commands on both sides, you can specify multiple commands on a single line.
+    - `&&` cannot be used within file descriptions.

 ### Addtional Set Command Specifications